A physics-based model of swarming jellyfish: Discussion and results

 At small swarm sizes the agents essentially follow inertial trajectories.
 When the number of agents increases, we see that for larger interaction radii the velocity correlation drops due to swarm-internal repulsive movements.
 Depending on $R_i$, the particles essentially lose their ability to float freely.
-However, at sufficiently large area densities, agents are so densely packed that local repulsive interactions cancel each other.
-Since the positional dynamics Eq.~\eqref{eq pass rep tracers} is overdamped, it means that particles are still tied to their local fluid velocities such that their motion gains back its correlation with the local flow \cite{strandburg1988two}.
+However, at sufficiently large area densities, agents are so closely packed that local repulsive interactions cancel each other.
+Since the positional dynamics Eq.~\eqref{eq pass rep tracers} is over-damped, it means that particles are still tied to their local fluid velocities such that their motion gains back its correlation with the local flow \cite{strandburg1988two}.

-In parallel, hexagonal order reveals that for $R_i=0.1$\ m, passive and repulsive swarm behave essentially similar.
-Only at high area densities, we observe that repulsive movement causes a decrease in relative order.
-On the contrary, we see that for larger repulsion radii, the order shows a maximum before it decreases again.
+In parallel, hexagonal order reveals that for $R_i=0.1$\ m, passive and repulsive swarm behave essentially similarly.
+At high area densities, we observe that repulsive movement causes a decrease in relative order.
+On the contrary, we see that the order shows a maximum before it decreases again for larger repulsion radii.
 This is because the natural increase in hexatic symmetry is disrupted by the flow perturbations and by the quadratic symmetry of the boundary which infiltrates into the domain once long range correlations establish due to dense packing.

-Based on this discussion, we set $N=128$ and $R_i=0.1$\ m as these parameters guarantee almost free floating of the jellyfish-like particles.
+Based on this discussion, we set {the number of agents} $N=128$ and {the repulsion radius} $R_i=0.1$\ m as these parameters guarantee almost free floating of the jellyfish-like particles.